CognisynAI/Mission/README.md

 **Game Objective:**
 Players from around the world collaborate to draft a comprehensive Bill of Rights for Nature and Humans in the context of advanced AI technologies.
 The game will simulate real-world scenarios and challenges, requiring players to negotiate, debate, and reach consensus.

-**Target Audience:** The game should be accessible to a wide range of participants – from ordinary people, to scientists, policymakers, legal experts, and technologists to students, and activists.
+**Target Audience:** The game will be accessible to a wide range of participants – from ordinary people, to scientists, policymakers, legal experts, and technologists to students, and activists.
 Diversity in participants will enrich the perspectives and solutions proposed.

 **Scenario-Based Gameplay:** Players face various scenarios where AI technologies impact humans and nature.
 These scenarios can range from environmental challenges, ethical dilemmas in AI usage, to socio-economic impacts of AI on different communities.
 Players must navigate these scenarios while drafting the Bill of Rights.